niu-gdo/game-developers-library/docs/articles/articles-index.md

 # Articles

-Articles are pages which educate readers on some topic related to game development.
-Unlike guides, they do not strictly walk readers through some kind of process to achieve an outcome in their projects, but simply teach some principle.
+Articles are pages which educate readers on some specific topic in game development or about a tool.

-Articles can be engine / library / tool specific, or they can be general knowledge.

 ## General Game Development
 * [Frame Updates and Frame Rate Dependency (Coming Soon)]()